-AGE POSITION AND BACKGROUND Robert H. Edelstein, Ph.D. <c> 54</c> CC> Dr. Edelstein will be appointed a Director of upon completion of the Offering and has been director of CIF since April 1994.
-He has bee TIS Mortgage Investment Company, a NYSE-list REIT, since 1988, and has been the Chairhold Professorship of Real Estate Development and the Fisher Center for Real Estate and Urban Haas School of Business, University of Calif Berkeley since 1985.
-Prior to joining the fa Berkeley in 1985, Dr. Edelstein was a Profes at The Wharton School and Director of the Re for 15 years.
-He is active in research and of the Company en an independent een a director of sted mortgage lder of nd Co-Chairman of Economics at the fornia at faculty at essor of Finance Real Estate Center consulting in estate property taxation, environmental economics, energy economics, public finance and urban financial problems.
+AGE POSITION AND BACKGROUND <c></c> <c></c> Robert H. Edelstein, Ph.D.
+54 Dr. Edelstein will be appointed a Director of the Company upon completion of the Offering and has been an independent director of CIF since April 1994.
+He has been a director of TIS Mortgage Investment Company, a NYSE-listed mortgage REIT, since 1988, and has been the Chairholder of Professorship of Real Estate Development and Co-Chairman of the Fisher Center for Real Estate and Urban Economics at the Haas School of Business, University of California at Berkeley since 1985.
+Prior to joining the faculty at Berkeley in 1985, Dr. Edelstein was a Professor of Finance at The Wharton School and Director of the Real Estate Center for 15 years.
+He is active in research and consulting in urban real estate economics, real estate finance, real estate property taxation, environmental economics, energy economics, public finance and urban financial problems.
 Dr. Edelstein received his bachelor's, master's and Ph.D. degrees in economics, with specialization fields in statistics and econometrics, from Harvard University.
-He is President of The American Real Estate and Urban Economics Association, an ex officio member of Lambda Alpha (honorary real estate association), the Urban Land Institute and The Society for Real Estate Finance.
+He is President of The American Real Estate and Urban Economics Association, an ex officio member of Lambda Alpha (honorary real estate association), the Urban Land Institute and The Lynn M. Sedway 55 Society for Real Estate Finance.
+Ms. Sedway will be appointed a Director of the Company upon completion of the Offering and has been an independent director of CIF since April 1994.
+She is principal and founder of the Sedway Group, a 19-year old real estate economics firm headquartered in San Francisco.
+Ms. Sedway is recognized throughout the real estate investment industry as an expert in urban and real estate economics.
+She currently directs and has ultimate responsibility for the activities of her firm, including market analysis, property valuation, development and redevelopment analysis, acquisition and disposition strategies, and public policy issues.
+Ms. Sedway received her bachelor's degree in economics at the University of Michigan and an M.B.A. degree from the University of California at Berkeley, Graduate School of Business, where she is also a guest lecturer.
+She is a trustee of the Urban Land Institute, the Policy Advisory